Matt-Vasia/OOP_class/README.md

 ```

+To run tests, go to the main directory of the program.
-To run tests, choose which container (LIST, DEQUE, VECTOR) you would like to use by going to one of the folders ("deque", "list", "vector") and enter the following commands:
+Then, choose which container (LIST, DEQUE, VECTOR) you would like to use by going to one of the folders (cd deque, cd list, cd vector) and enter the following commands in the terminal:

 ```
 mkdir build